-The Kerguelen Plateau and Heard Island (southeast of the Kerguelen Island), depicted 104 by the box on the right of Figure 1d (bathymetry plot), is a major bathymetry feature 105 within the Indian Ocean sector of the Southern Ocean, extending from $46^{\circ}S$ to $64^{\circ}S$ at the 106 3000 m isobath.
-It forms a major barrier to the eastward flowing Antarctic Circumpolar 107 Current (ACC), with most of the flow being deflected to the north of the plateau (\sim 108 100 Sv), and the substantial remainder to the south (30-40 Sv), steered primarily by the 109 topography.
-The circulation over the plateau between the two islands is rather stagnant, 110 <5 cm $^{-s}$ on average.
-A major circulation feature within the region is the Polar Front 111 (PF), which cuts between the two islands, flowing close to the southeast Kerguelen Island 112 [Park et al., 2008, 2014].
-The Kerguelen bloom occurs on decadal average during Novem-113 ber to January, as demonstrated in Figure 3a., and is predominately made up of diatom 114 species above the plateau [Blain et al., 2001].
-However, note that the Kerguelen bloom 115 can persist for much longer periods, due to a concurrent resupply of essential nutrients via 116 remineralisation and entrainment from the deep ocean during vertical mixing [Boyd, 2007].
-117
+topography.
+The circulation over the plateau between the two islands is rather stagnant, $<5 \text{ cm}^{-5}$ on average.
+A major circulation feature within the region is the Polar Front (PF), which cuts between the two islands, flowing close to the southeast Kerguelen Island [Park et al., 2008a, 2008b, 2014].
+The Kerguelen bloom occurs on decadal average during November to January, as demonstrated in Figure 3a, and is predominately made up of diatom species above the plateau [Blain et al., 2001].
+However, note that the Kerguelen bloom can persist for much longer periods, due to a concurrent resupply of essential nutrients via remineralization and entrainment from the deep ocean during vertical mixing [Boyd, 2007].

-119 Crozet Islands (46°S, 52°E), depicted by the central black box in Figure 1d, is separated 120 from the Del Cano Rise plateau to the west by the Subantarctic Front (SAF), which is the 121 dominant circulation feature in the area.
-The SAF predominately lies west to east within 122 the ACC, but turns sharply north between the two plateaus (Crozet and Del Cano Rise), 123 before turning eastward to the north of Crozet as it comes into contact with the Agulhas 124 Return Current [Bakker et al., 2007; Pollard et al., 2007].
-Over the plateau and to the 125 north of the island (bounded by the SAF) is an area of Polar Frontal Zone characterised

-126 by weak circulation (15 - 20 Sv), within which iron can accumulate during the winter 127 months that can subsequently fuel a bloom [Planquette et al., 2007].
-The phytoplankton 128 community structure of the Crozet bloom, described by Poulton et al. [2007], is made 129 up of varying sizes of diatoms, and very small prymnesiophyte Phaeocystis antarctica.
-130 Biomass varies considerably near to the plateau between species, but further away from 131 the plateau, to the northwest and east, prymnesiophyte P.antarctica can dominate.
+Crozet Islands (46°S, 52°E), depicted by the central black box in Figure 1d, are separated from the Del Cano Rise plateau to the west by the Subantarctic Front (SAF), which is the dominant circulation feature in the area.
+The SAF predominately lies west to east within the ACC, but turns sharply north between the two plateaus (Crozet and Del Cano Rise), before turning eastward to the north of Crozet as it comes into contact with the Agulhas Return Current [Bakker et al., 2007; Pollard et al., 2007].
+Over the plateau and to the north of the island (bounded by the SAF) is an area of Polar Frontal Zone characterized by weak circulation (15-20 Sv), within which iron can accumulate during the winter months that can subsequently fuel a bloom [Planquette et al., 2007].
+The phytoplankton community structure of the Crozet bloom, described by Poulton et al. [2007], is made up of varying sizes of diatoms, and very small prymnesiophyte Phaeocystis antarctica.
+Biomass varies considerably near to the plateau between species, but further away from the plateau, to the northwest and east, prymnesiophyte P. antarctica can dominate.

-South Georgia, and Shag Rocks (northwest of South Georgia), hereafter referred to 133 collectively as South Georgia, are located to the east of Drake Passage, highlighted by the 134 left black box in Figure 1d.
-The islands form part of the North Scotia Ridge at roughly 135 54°S, 37°W, directly in the path of the ACC.
-The PF lies north of the islands, and the 136 Southern ACC Front flows to the south, looping anti-cyclonically around South Georgia 137 before flowing east again [Orsi et al., 1995; Meredith et al., 2003].
-North of the island, 138 enclosed by the PF and Southern ACC Front, is the South Georgia Basin, within which 139 prolonged blooms exist throughout the growing season [Borrione and Schlitzer, 2013].
-140 This paper will focus on the South Georgia Basin bloom, but there are blooms occurring 141 to the south and west of the islands [Ward et al., 2007], although these blooms are partly 142 subsurface and may not be represented by satellite observations.
-Furthermore the region is 143 one of the most productive regions across the entire Southern Ocean, with various sources 144 of iron and phytoplankton [Ardelan et al., 2008; Murphy et al., 2013; Thomalla et al., 145 2011].
-Consequently, from satellite ocean color data alone, it is not possible to delineate 146 blooms fertilised by iron from South Georgia sediments or from elsewhere within the basin 147 (Antarctic peninsula or ice melt).
-The South Georgia Basin bloom (hereafter referred to 148 as the South Georgia bloom) is dominated by large diatom species, but is described as "patchy" over scales of 10 - 20 km, with fragmented diatom colonies occurring alongside a more invariant community of small autotrophs and heterotrophs [Atkinson et al., 2008; Korb et al., 2008].
+South Georgia and Shag Rocks (northwest of South Georgia), hereafter referred to collectively as South Georgia, are located to the east of Drake Passage, highlighted by the left black box in Figure 1d.
+The islands form part of the North Scotia Ridge at roughly 54°S, 37°W, directly in the path of the ACC.
+The PF lies north of the islands, and the Southern ACC Front flows to the south, looping anticyclonically around South Georgia before flowing east again [Orsi et al., 1995; Meredith et al., 2003].
+North of the island, enclosed by the PF and Southern ACC Front, is the South Georgia Basin, within which prolonged blooms exist throughout the growing season [Borrione and Schlitzer, 2013].
+This paper will focus on the South Georgia Basin bloom, but there are blooms occurring to the south and west of the islands [Ward et al., 2007], although these blooms are partly subsurface and may not be represented by satellite observations.
+Furthermore, the region is one of the most productive regions across the entire Southern Ocean, with various sources of iron and phytoplankton [Ardelan et al., 2010; Murphy et al., 2013; Thomalla et al., 2011].
+Consequently, from satellite ocean color data alone, it is not possible to delineate blooms fertilized by iron from South Georgia sediments or from elsewhere within the basin (Antarctic peninsula or ice melt).
+The South Georgia Basin bloom (hereafter referred to as the South Georgia bloom) is dominated by large diatom species, but is described as "patchy" over scales of 10-20 km, with fragmented diatom colonies occurring alongside a more invariant community of small autotrophs and heterotrophs [Atkinson et al., 2001; Korb et al., 2008].